Have Mutual Fund Questions? We've got answers.

 The minimum initial investment for the State Farm College Savings Plan is $250 with a $50 minimum for subsequent investments.
 If you wish to begin an automatic investment plan (AIP), the minimum amount required for both initial and subsequent investments is $50.

 During a volatile market period, it's important to remain focused on your long-term investment goals.
 There's always market risk involved when investing, including possible loss of principal.
-Your registered State Farm agent can help you understand the benefits of diversifying your portfolio and making regular investments over a long period of time.
-Although no investment program cannot ensure a profit, a long-term plan can ease uncertainty created by market changes.
+The resources on these pages may help you understand the benefits of diversifying your portfolio and making regular investments over a long period of time.
+Although no investment program cannot ensure a profit, a long-term plan may ease uncertainty created by market changes.